 This post continues a series of identity theft protection services reviews prepared by the OneRep team.
-Have a look at our previous review here and read on to find out all about IDShield identity theft protection, its plans, pricing, functionality and distinctive features.
+Read on to find out all about IDShield identity theft protection, its plans, pricing, functionality and distinctive features.

 What does IDShield do?